-- (a) Discount rate (SEIR).
-The discount rate used to measure the TPL as of the Measurement Date was 4.66%.
+(a) Discount rate (SEIR).
+The discount rate used to measure the TPL as of the Measurement Date was 7.50%.
 The projection of cash flows used to determine the discount rate was performed in accordance with GASB 68.
-On that basis, the System's FNP was projected to be depleted in 2052 and, as a result, the Municipal Bond Index Rate was used in the determination of the SEIR.
-The long-term expected rate of return of 8.00% on plan investments was applied to periods before 2052 and the Municipal Bond Index Rate of 3.01% was applied to periods on and after 2052, resulting in a SEIR of 4.66%.
-There was a change in the Municipal Bond Index Rate from the Prior Measurement Date (3.82%).
-However, the Municipal Bond Index Rate was not used at the Prior Measurement Date to determine the SEIR (8.00%). - (b) Projected cash flows.
-The projection of cash flows used to determine the discount rate assumed that plan contributions from members and employers will be made at the current contribution rates as set out in state statute: - a.
+On that basis, the System's FNP was not projected to be depleted, so the Municipal Bond Index Rate was not used in the determination of the SEIR.
+The SEIR at the Prior Measurement Date was 5.12%.

+(b) Projected cash flows.
+The projection of cash flows used to determine the discount rate assumed that plan contributions from members and employers will be made at the current contribution rates as set out in state statute and supplemental aid will be received as currently provided in statute:

+- a.
 Employee contribution rates: 11.00% for Basic members and 7.50% for Coordinated members.

-- b.
-Employer contribution rates: 11.50% for Basic members and 7.50% for Coordinated members.
-In addition, a supplemental amount equal to 3.64% of Salary for Special School District #1 members until the System is fully funded. - c.
-Supplemental aid: \$3,256,410 every year until the amortization date of July 1, 2039, plus \$32,331,000 every year until the System is fully funded. - d.
-The TRA Board has legislative authority to increase contribution rates at their discretion, subject to review by the Legislative Commission on Pensions and Retirement.
-Given that there is no past history or formal Board policy relating to the use of the contribution stabilizer option, no change in the employee or employer contributions were considered in the projections.
-If future contribution rates were assumed to increase it would likely impact the determination of the SEIR. - e.
-Administrative expenses in the prior year were projected forward with price inflation as an estimate for administrative expenses in the current and future years.
+Effective July 1, 2023, employee contribution rates will increase to 11.25% for Basic members and 7.75% for Coordinated members. - b.
+Employer contribution rates: 11.71% for Basic members and 7.71% for Coordinated members.
+In addition, a supplemental amount equal to 3.64% of Salary for Special School District #1 members until the System is fully funded.
+Employer rates will increase by 0.21% per year until they reach 12.75% for Basic members and 8.75% for Coordinated members. - c.
+Supplemental aid: \$35,587,410 every year until the amortization date of June 30, 2048 or full actuarial funding is achieved. - d.
+Administrative expenses in the prior year were projected forward with price inflation as an estimate for administrative expenses in current and future years.
 The portion of expenses in future years allocated to the current members was based on the proportionate share of covered payroll in each year for the remainder of the existing members to the total covered payroll for all members.